Poeboyo/Giphy-Game/README.md

 Adding Attributes to make the src attribute added to each button on click to the first 10 results from the Giphy API

-They are then appended to a DIV on the page
+They are then appended to a DIV on the page accompanied by its rating